Lowest Mortgage Rate in Canada. Starting from 2.99%

 For its January 2025 rate decision, the BoC maintained its rate-cutting course to draw down its policy rate to 3.0% (from a mid-2024 high of 5.0%).

-With tariff threats already affecting some Canadian businesses, the odds have flipped to seeing more continued cuts in early 2025 (vs. a rate pause) as worries also flipped from inflation's advance to worsening economic conditions in light of Trump's next Oval Office turn.
+Now with a full trade war in effect (a pause is just that), the odds have flipped to seeing more continued cuts in early 2025 (vs. a rate pause) as worries also flip from inflation's advance to worsening economic conditions in light of Trump's repeat Oval Office turn.

 What about early demand-pull inflation?

-The central bank could still pause its policy rate in early 2025 to help keep a lid on demand-pull inflationary pressures in the short term if needed — especially if a tariff pause continues or if tariffs are enacted and then quickly removed.
+The central bank could still pause its policy rate in early 2025 to help keep a lid on demand-pull inflationary pressures in the short term if needed — though with tariffs now enacted, this scenario is less likely.

-There are plenty of inflationary pressures going around that could complicate the BoC's decisions in the next few months (like a lowering Canadian dollar, an improving unemployment rate, a widening rate divergence with the U.S. Fed, and U.S. inflation pushing 3.0% due to a stronger economy).
+There are plenty of inflationary pressures going around that could complicate the BoC's decisions in the next few months (like a lowering Canadian dollar, a widening rate divergence with the U.S. Fed, and other inter-mixing inflation price pressures).

-Further rate hikes are (hopefully) unlikely, with Canada’s economy still reeling from the last rate-hike go-round.
+Further rate hikes are (hopefully) unlikely for the next while, with Canada’s economy still reeling from the last rate-hike go-round.

 How did the BoC handle rates the last time Trump introduced tariffs?